Define Plugin

 require(bar');

-after applying new DefinePlugin({ __FLAG__: true })
+}after applying new DefinePlugin({ __FLAG__: true }), you get:

 const a = true;